Chad Gaudin: Oakland Athletics

+In December 2007, Gaudin underwent surgery to repair a labrum tear in his hip and remove the sesamoid bone in his right big toe.
+He returned to pitching again by March 2008, putting him just two weeks behind the other pitchers.
+However, he ultimately started the season on the disabled list and was due to miss additional time before a rash of injuries forced the A's to activate Gaudin a week early.
+He posted a 3.75 ERA through six starts, but was moved to the bullpen, on May 7, in favor of Rich Harden.
+He then held a 3.38 ERA in 26.2 innings as a reliever.

 Chicago Cubs

-On July 8, 2008, Gaudin was dealt along with Rich Harden to the Chicago Cubs in exchange for Sean Gallagher, Matt Murton, Eric Patterson, and minor league catcher Josh Donaldson.
+On July 8, 2008, Gaudin was dealt, along with Rich Harden, to the Chicago Cubs in exchange for Sean Gallagher, Matt Murton, Eric Patterson, and minor league catcher Josh Donaldson.

-Despite posting a 4-2 record, Gaudin pitched poorly for the Cubs, posting an ERA over 6.00 after coming over from Oakland.
-Gaudin was released by the Cubs on April 5, 2009 after a disappointing second half.
+Despite posting a 4-2 record, Gaudin pitched poorly for the Cubs, pitching to a 6.26 ERA in 27.1 innings.
+He missed several weeks to a sore back between August and September.
+Gaudin was released by the Cubs on April 5, 2009, after he pitched poorly in spring training.

 San Diego Padres

-The San Diego Padres signed him to a minor league contract on April 12, 2009 and assigned him to their Triple-A team, the Portland Beavers on April 14.
-He made his first start for the Padres against the Colorado Rockies on April 28.
-He gave up zero runs on 3 hits and received a no decision in a 4–3 Padres win.

-Through 19 starts and 1 relief appearance, Gaudin was 4-10 with an ERA of 5.13.
-In 105.1 innings pitched, he had 105 strikeouts while also issuing 56 walks in the process.
+The San Diego Padres signed him to a minor league contract on April 12.
+He was assigned to their Triple-A team, the Portland Beavers on April 14.
+After two starts with the Beavers, he was called up to the majors to start against the Colorado Rockies on April 28.
+He allowed three hits and four walks while striking out five over five innings in a 4–3 Padres win.
+He was named National League Player of the Week, alongside Hanley Ramirez, for the week of June 28 after allowing just two runs and striking out 20 in 15 innings over two starts.
+Through 19 starts and 1 relief appearance, Gaudin was 4-10 with a 5.13 ERA and 105 strikeouts in 105.1 innings pitched.

 New York Yankees

-On August 6, 2009, Gaudin was traded to the New York Yankees for a player to be named later, but instead the Padres took $100,000.
-With the Yankees, Gaudin filled a valuable role as a spot starter and relief pitcher, making six starts (all of which the Yankees won) and five relief appearances, recording a 3.43 ERA.
-He got his first championship ring after the Yankees won the 2009 World Series against the Philadelphia Phillies.
+On August 6, 2009, Gaudin was traded to the New York Yankees for a player to be named later.
+The Padres later agreed to cash considerations, believe to be $100,000.
+With the Yankees, Gaudin filled a valuable role as a spot starter and relief pitcher.
+He recorded a 3.43 ERA, making six starts and five relief appearances.
+Gaudin was included on the Yankees postseason roster.
+He received a championship ring after the Yankees won the 2009 World Series against the Philadelphia Phillies.

-Gaudin was released by the Yankees on March 25, 2010.
+Gaudin entered spring training in 2010 as a contender for the fifth spot in the rotation.
+He was released by the Yankees on March 25, after Phil Hughes won the fifth starter role.

-Return to Oakland
+Oakland Athletics (second stint)

 On March 28, 2010, Gaudin signed a major league deal with the Oakland Athletics.
-He was designated for assignment on May 17 and released on May 21.
-In 12 games, he had an 8.83 ERA for the Athletics.
+He allowed 17 earned runs on 27 hits over 17.1 innings out of the bullpen and was designated for assignment on May 17.
+Gaudin was released on May 21.